-Once we have proposals that meet our objectives, and meet the needs of the local community, we will be seeking further funding to implement these schemes, each of which will be subject to a rigorous business case and full public consultation.
+Once we have proposals that meet our objectives, and have support from the St Helens Borough Community, we will be seeking further funding to implement the scheme, which will be subject to a rigorous business case.

 How will the project be funded?